Arctic science for global challenges

 UNIS is a share-holding company, owned by the Norwegian Ministry of Education and Research.
 UNIS was established in 1993 to provide university level education in Arctic studies, to carry out high quality research, and to contribute to the development of Svalbard as an international research platform.
 UNIS’ geographical position gives it a unique advantage, enabling students and faculty to use nature as a laboratory, arena for observation and data collection.

-In 2015, UNIS had 690 students from 44 countries attending one or more course.
-The student body consists of approximately 50% Norwegian and 50% international students and English is the official language at UNIS.
+In 2016, UNIS had 759 students from 43 countries attending one or more course.
+The student body consists of approximately 50% national and 50% international students and English is the official language at UNIS.
 There are no tuition fees and there is student accommodation in Nybyen (3 kms from campus) and Sjøskrenten (100 meters from campus).

 UNIS’ faculty are made up by 50% Norwegians and 50% international staff, and consist currently of ca. 10 full professors, 13 associate professors, 36 professor II and about 160 guest lecturers who specialize in Arctic issues.
 UNIS researchers work in collaboration with Norwegian and foreign research institutions and are actively involved in a large number of joint research projects.